 2.1 Stakeholders who will have an interest in the solution

 The main stakeholder of this solution is my client, Purnesh Patel.
 This is the person who has asked to create a solution to a problem that they have identified.
-This person will make the most use solution, therefor the solution must be suitable for this person.
+This person will make the most use solution, therefore the solution must be suitable for this person.
 Since this stakeholder has limited experience in computer systems and using software, it is essential that the software is as user friendly as possible, which means that I can make use of a Graphical User Interface (GUI).
 A GUI has features such as windows, icons, menus and pointers, which can make software much easier for the user to use, especially since they have limited experience.
 The solution will also require the user to input a lot of data, therefor it is essential for the system to make use of validation.
 Validation is an automatic computer check to ensure that the data entered is sensible and reasonable.
 It does not check the accuracy of data.

 Another stakeholder of the solution, is the members of staff at the shop.
 They could potentially make use of the system as much as the main client.
 This stakeholder will act as the audience of the solution, the audience is the person who will look at the finished product.
 Since some members of staff have a lot of experience in using Computer systems and others have little experience, I will have to design the solution in such a way that can be suitable for both kinds of audiences.
 For example, creating an interface with a lot of help dialogs and tooltips can make it very frustrating for skilled users to use the solution, whilst removing all help features from the solution can make it very hard and even impossible for inexperienced users to use the solution.
 Therefore, I must find the correct balance to suit the needs of both audiences.